 Hormonal teens.
 Lots of bad decisions.
 Zero fucks.
 Upon first viewing, Skins might feel like the British version of Project X or Veep's vulgar little sibling.
 But there's much more to the rampant sex and social one-upmanship that riddles Roundview College.
 Each cleverly scripted installment -- told from a different character's point of view -- meshes foul-mouthed humor with the gritty personal details of subjects like mental illness, family dysfunction, and race.
 The combo makes for some potent concoctions, ones that manage to pulse with an electrifying rhythm, even though many of Roundview's students (played in early episodes by the big-name likes of young Nicholas Hoult, Dev Patel, and Daniel Kaluuya) are mired in the mind-numbing ennui between childhood and adulthood.
 After a couple episodes, you'll find yourself obsessing over these deftly drawn kids, what their futures look like, and whether their anarchic exploits will make them or ruin them.

 If you haven't binged Netflix's '80s paranormal throwback... what gives?
-It's all your friends talked about last summer, and the second season, due in October, looks bonkers.
-If you've already done your time in the Upside Down, bide your time with the time-jumping Travelers, the alien-invasion saga Colony, the goofy fantasy series Shannara, and the one-season mind-bender Awake.
+It's all your friends can talk about every time a new season drops, and the recent Season 3 just as much of an adolescent exploration of hormonal, teenaged feelings as it is another go facing off with monsters from another dimension.
+Or, if you've already done your time in the Upside Down, bide your time with the time-jumping Travelers, the alien-invasion saga Colony, the goofy fantasy series Shannara, and the one-season mind-bender Awake.

 The Vampire Diaries (2009-2017)